forsbergapp/app_portfolio/README.md

 Any regional setting supported including direction right to left.
 More than 500 locales with language and country translations.
 Support for different Arabic scripts and different font heights (Nastaliq).
 Logographic UI chosen is implemented to minimize text usage and to provide simpler and better explanation to a global audience.

-Developed in VSCodium with integration with Github following Scrum agile project management framework and deployed on Oracle Cloud and Linux server.

 # Installation

-Full documentation in /apps/common/src/functions/documentation or in the Documentation app when installed
+Full documentation in the Documentation app when installed.
+Project focuses on open source directive and supports Linux only.

 ## DEVELOPMENT

-Project focuses on open source directive and supports Linux development only

 ```
 sudo apt install git